RooCMS/RooCMS/structure.md

 │   ├── 📄 tailwind.config.js              # Tailwind CSS configuration
 │   └── 📄 theme.json                      # Theme manifest (type: "php")
 │
-└── 📄 default_html.7z                 # HTML theme archive (placeholders, includes, conditionals)
+└── 📄 default_html.7z                      # Archive of the default HTML theme (placeholders, includes, conditionals)
-                                    # Note: This theme is currently archived and not actively used
+                                            # Note: This theme is currently archived and not used by default; the active theme is the PHP engine in themes/default (theme.json type: "php")
 ```

 HTML engine supports: